openfedem/openfedem.org/README.md

 ## Contact

-For questions or suggestions regarding OpenFEDEM, please contact _TBN_.
+For questions or suggestions regarding OpenFEDEM, please contact the `Product Owner` or a `Maintainer` listed [here](https://openfedem.org/about/).

 ---